The Reason (Celine Dion song): Critical reception

-Pip Ellwood-Hughes from Entertainment Focus noted that the song "immediately reminds you of why Dion has become such a powerhouse."
-He added that "it highlights how she can pack power and emotion into everything she sings."
-Bob Waliszewski of Plugged In felt that "The Reason" celebrate's love "and the affection of a good man".
-Christopher Smith from TalkAboutPopMusic declared the song as "a typical Celine mid-tempo ballad with plenty of high notes for Celine to hit and re-establish her presence."
+In a retrospective review, Pip Ellwood-Hughes of Entertainment Focus wrote that the track "immediately reminds you of why Dion has become such a powerhouse" and shows "how she can pack power and emotion into everything she sings".
+Bob Waliszewski of Plugged In wrote that the song celebrates love "and the affection of a good man".
+Christopher Smith of TalkAboutPopMusic described it as "a typical Celine mid-tempo ballad with plenty of high notes for Celine to hit and re-establish her presence".

 Music video

-The accompanying music video for "The Reason" was directed by Scott Lochmus and released in December 1997.
-It shows the recording of the song in the studio.
+The music video for "The Reason", directed by Scott Lochmus and released in December 1997, shows Dion recording the song in the studio.